Particular/docs.particular.net/servicecontrol/installation.md

 Every component in the Particular Service Platform, including ServiceControl, needs to be [downloaded](https://particular.net/downloads) and installed.

-After installation there is no actual ServiceControl instance running yet.
-Those instances can be installed, upgraded and removed with the ServiceControl Management Utility.
+After installation, there is no ServiceControl instance running yet.
+These instances can be installed, upgraded, and removed by making use of the ServiceControl Management Utility.
 This utility is launched as the final step in the installation process and is also available via the Windows Start Menu.

 NOTE: A [community managed puppet module](https://forge.puppet.com/tragiccode/nservicebusservicecontrol) is available to install ServiceControl.